smartdevicelink/sdl_evolution/proposals/nnnn-remote_atf_testing.md

  - CheckSDL state.

 ### File management:
-Some automated use cases are required special preconditions as modification in smartDeviceLink.ini file, capabilities, preloaded policy table, etc ...
+Some automated use cases are required as special preconditions for the modifications in smartDeviceLink.ini file, capabilities, preloaded policy table, etc ...
-Because of this Remote ATF Adapter should provide functionality for file and folder management, such as:
+Because of this Remote ATF Adapter, it should provide functionality for file and folder management, such as:
  - Upload file.
  - Download file.
  - Update file.